alexanderzafirov/markov-gibberish/README.md

 Alice same she shore and seemed to remark myself, as she went back to the heard at Alice hastily, after open her sister.
 Here, Bill!
 The Duchess too late it a bit had a sort of they are the Queen.
 An invitation a little of the ran what it was only down her to the other; the Dodo, a Lory and the please that it must as well very good making a dish of time," she added, "It isn’t a letters".

 ### Project structure
-The `RestServer` class is the starting point for the whole application.
-The `Router` hosts the REST API paths that are exposed to clients.
+- The `RestServer` class is the starting point for the whole application.
+It holds implicits that are necessary for the operation of akka streams and reads configuraitons from the `application.conf`
+- The `Router` hosts the REST API paths that are exposed to clients
-The model used for persistence and de/serialization is hosted under `Gibberish`. `Repository` is taking care of the interaction between the REST client and the in-memory db.
+- The model used for persistence and de/serialization is hosted under `Gibberish`
+- `Repository` is taking care of the interaction between the REST client and the in-memory db
-`MarkovGibberishGenerator` has been discussed in the previous section.
-Tests are located under the `test.scala` package.
+- `MarkovGibberishGenerator` has been discussed in the previous section
+- Tests are located under the `test.scala` package

 ### Known limitations
-It could happen that the algorithm ends up in a state from which there is no way out.
-This is communicated to the user through a proper response code and error message.
+It could happen that the algorithm ends up in a state from which there is no way out i.e. there is the word that is selected only appears as a value in the map but not as a key.
+That leads to an error whenever that word is used as key lookup in the word-to-word map.
+For simplicity this not is resolved rather simply communicated to the user through a proper response code and error message.
-To mitigate this two strategies are to be followed:
+To mitigate this scenario two strategies are to be followed:
-- provide richer texts - with more words and/or with repetitive words
+- provide richer input texts - with more words and/or with repetitive words
-- provide smaller shorter `length` parameter - which unfortunately results in simpler and uninteresting output
+- provide shorter `length` parameter - which unfortunately results in simpler and uninteresting output

 ### Technologies
-Akka HTTP is the toolkit used for implementing the rest api server.
-SkinnyORM is used for relation-mapping along with an H2 in memory database.
+- Akka HTTP is the toolkit used for implementing the REST API server
+- SkinnyORM is used for relation-mapping along with an H2 in-memory database
-ScalaTest is used for testing purposes.
+- ScalaTest is used for testing purposes

 ### REST interface